(This article may or may not contain affiliate links. What does that mean?)

-Another thing Chris says is unusual here is what they call the "anchor-outs."
+Another unusual thing Chris showed us is what they call the “anchor-outs.”

-"We've had people living on boats anchored offshore since the gold rush," Chris explained.
-"When people from all over the world starting coming to San Francisco to explore the gold opportunities, a lot of the them lived on boats so they could easily make their way up to the gold mines."
+“We’ve had people living on boats anchored offshore since the gold rush,” Chris explained.
+“When people from all over the world started coming to San Francisco to explore the gold opportunities, a lot of them lived on boats so they could easily make their way up to the gold mines.”

 Nowadays, most people live on these boats to avoid the high cost of living in the bay area’s waterfront communities.
 The accessibility of solar or wind-generated power has made this a much easier way of life than in previous years when they had no source of power.
 And you can’t beat the view.

 There are other bay residents that also choose to live in floating homes, but unlike anchor outs, Sausalito’s established floating homes – the largest such community on the planet – are tied to a dock and connected to city utilities, including Internet and cable (which my teens were relieved to learn).
 Plus, they have official postal addresses to receive mail.

 According to Chris, the floating homes community in Richardson Bay was created in the 1960s by non-traditionalists, so many of the people who’ve lived here over the years are writers and artists, including Shel Silverstein, the poet, and writer of “The Giving Tree” was a resident in the 1970s.
 Because of the community’s artistic roots, some of the homes also have very creative architectural features like one that incorporates two old train cabooses into its construction.

 Some of the other vessels we saw in Richardson Bay also have pretty cool former lives, including a very rare 110-year-old Dutch barge that transported goods along European waterways before modern trucking routes were established and a 100+-year-old wooden “Steamboat Willy”-style tug boat named The Go Getter.
 We were also lucky enough to catch a glimpse of the Freda, the oldest sailboat on the West Coast that dates back to 1885.